 After I've sprinkled my used coffee grounds around my plants and fruit trees, I rinse off the coffee filter and dry it on my dish drainer.

 For a quick, cheap facial scrub: Take your cooled down coffee grounds and scrub your face gently with them.
 The grounds will slough off dead skin cells, and the caffeine will "wake up" your skin.

+Grass is growing!
 Hooray!
 I've finally got the most beautiful green grass where there was almost no grass, thanks to all those used coffee grounds I put out last month!
-I promised to report on it since I had so little to lose by doing it on almost bare dirt!
-I have NO idea how the grass not only greened up but also spread way into the barest areas.

 What is the best use for used coffee grounds?